Annual Parking Report 2018 to 2019

 ---|---|---|

-Exceeded Maximum Stay (80) | 8 | 0% |
+Exceeded maximum stay (80) | 8 | 0% |

 Parked after the expiry of paid for time (82) | 342 | 6% |

-Parked in a car park without clearly displaying a valid P & D ticket or voucher or parking clock (83) | 650 | 13% |
+Parked in a car park without clearly displaying a valid pay and display ticket or voucher or parking clock (83) | 650 | 13% |

-Meter Feeding (84) | 10 | 0% |
+Meter feeding (84) | 10 | 0% |

 Parked beyond the bay markings (86) | 91 | 2% |